Jake0Miller/parking-garage/README.md

 Motorcycles can park in any type of spot.
 Cars can park in compact or large spots.
 A bus can park in five consecutive large spots.

-# Design
+# Database Models

 A Structure has three dimensions: height (number of floors), width (number of rows per floor), and length (determines the number of spots that will fit in each row).
 In the relational database, a Structure has many Floors.
+Each Structure also has a unique name.

 A Floor has two dimensions: width and length.
 In the database, a Floor has many Rows and belongs to a Structure.